ryanflorence/rf-release/README.md

 rf-release
 ==========

-Tag, push, and publish your repositories with one command.
+Tag, push, changelog, and publish your repositories with one command.

 Installation
 ------------